ciminilab/AskErin_DearBeth/README.md

 # Ask Erin / Dear Beth files
 Files related to Ask Erin/Dear Beth episodes - Now available on a YouTube near You!

+## Got a question for Erin and Beth?

+Want to see Erin and Beth explain or demo your (least) favorite image analysis conundrum?
+[Submit a question here!](broad.io/AskErinDearBeth)

+## Episode List

 | Episode with link | Links to pipelines, models, or other files | Link to images | Images are licensed | Links to other resources |
 |-------------------|--------------------------------------------|----------------|---------------------|--------------------------|
 | Episode 1 - [Identifying Objects in Out-of-Focus Images in CellProfiler](https://www.youtube.com/watch?v=JcfPQ44p3pc) | | [folder here](https://drive.google.com/drive/folders/1iGU0V7KW0AZBKOs-Hx15VAxYeNChPcln) | [CC-0](https://creativecommons.org/public-domain/cc0/) | |